albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 Note that IATA codes are only read for departure and destination since they can be easily confused with navaids en-route.

-Note that X-Plane internal codes like ``XPA000B`` are still recognized despite being avoided for display.
+X-Plane internal codes like ``XPA000B`` are recognized despite being avoided for display.

 Format
 ~~~~~~